emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

+#### App Lock

+Keep in mind this is a privacy utility meant to prevent common snooping, its not claiming to be a security tool, and will not stop forensic analysis.

+***

 #### Site Favicon DL

 You can also do `https://www.google.com/s2/favicons?domain=URL&sz=64` where URL is the URL of the site you want and sz is the size in pixels